 When the Walter Tips house was originally built back in 1876 it was in a different spot then presently located.
 Prior to being moved to its current location for restoration purposes, the Walter Tips family called the place home.

-It went onto to be the home to Theo P. Meyer.
+It went on to be the home to Theo P. Meyer.
 Both men were successful businessmen in their own right.
+The house is now regarded by many as one of the top haunted houses in Texas.

 The ghosts or spirits that are reported to haunt the house today seem to be very angry.